zack-kimble/knox_searchable_meetings_md/readme.md

 ### Searching across meetings

-This project takes advantage of Github's indexed search capabilities.
+This project takes advantage of Github's indexed search capabilities (Code Search).
 You can search for specific keywords or phrases using the native Github search bar in the top right of the page.
+Basic quoting, wildcards, boolean operators etc are supported, see [Github docs](https://docs.github.com/en/search-github/github-code-search/understanding-github-code-search-syntax).

 ![search.png](docs/assets/search.png)